WalkerCodeRanger/ExhaustiveMatching/README.md

 To enable exhaustiveness checking for a switch on type, two things must be done.
 The default case must throw an `ExhaustiveMatchFailedException` (using the `ExhaustiveMatch.Failed(…)` factory method) and the type being switched on must be marked with the `Closed` attribute.
 The closed attribute makes a type similar to an enum by giving it a defined set of possible cases.
 However, instead of a fixed set of values like an enum, a closed type has a fixed set of direct subtypes.

+**CAUTION:** subtyping rules for types with the `[Closed(...)]` attribute are enforced by the analyzer, not the language.
+They can be circumvented.
+To prevent this include the exhaustive matching analyzer in all projects in your solution, do not expose a closed type to external code that may not be using exhaustive matching, and do not use dynamic code generation to create subtypes.
+If unexpected subtypes are created, an `ExhaustiveMatchFailedException` exception could be generated at runtime.

 This example shows how to declare a closed class `Shape` that can be either a circle or a square.

 ```csharp